Mathematician, theoretical physicist and software professional (15 years experience). Curious about everything and keen to share knowledge.

 It is not generally known that Scottish started as a dialect of Old English .
 And the tension between Lowlands and Highlands is generally not admitted.

-Mel Carriere from San Diego California on March 03, 2019:
+Mel Carriere from Snowbound and down in Northern Colorado on March 03, 2019:

 Very interesting.
 As an American, I was never even aware of this dichotomy between lowland and highland Scots, and I'm a pretty well read guy.
 Movies such as Braveheart portray Scots as these robust, savage dudes in kilts, and I think we Yanks just lump all Scots together.